aroberge/friendly-traceback-docs/docs/source/known.rst

 ``BaseException``, ``Exception``, and ``ArithmeticError`` are base classes which are also not normally seen: some derived classes are normally used instead.

-Information compiled using Friendly-traceback version: 0.2.92, Python version: 3.8.4
+Information compiled using friendly-traceback version: 0.2.92, Python version: 3.8.4